 When pronouncing place names, the emphasis is on the penultimate syllable.
 For example, Carmarthen is Ka-mar-then.
 This strong emphasis of drawing out syllables has carried over into English and adds to the unique sounding Welsh accent.

 Welsh place names are often descriptive, so if you can understand what the place name means, you’ll get a grasp of the place you’re looking for.
 For example, two iconic mountains in Snowdonia that are famed for their rocky summits are Glyder Fach and Glyder Fawr.
-This translates to small pile/heap and big pile/heap.
+This translates to small pile/heap (of rocks) and big pile/heap (of rocks).

 If you’re interested in hiking to Glyder Fach and Glyder Fawr, take a look at this post.

 The most famous example of a descriptive place name is perhaps, the word that I’ve been asked to say so many times in my life that I’ve lost count.
-It’s the name of a village in North Wales, the longest place name in the UK.
+It’s the name of a village in North Wales and the longest place name in the UK.

 The church of St Mary by the pool with the white hazel near the fierce whirlpool by St Tysilio’s church and the red cave.

-In Welsh, ALL letters are pronounced no matter how impossible that might seem.
+In Welsh, ALL letters are pronounced, no matter how impossible that might seem.
+No silent letters here!

 Welsh is more or less a phonetic language, so if you know how the letters are supposed to sound, you just have to say what you see.
-The alphabet is mostly the same as English, however there are a few extra letters.
-There are also some letters that are the same as English but pronounced differently.
+That requires an understanding of the Welsh alphabet and how it sounds.

 Lord of the Rings author JRR Tolkien taught medieval Welsh when he worked at Leeds University.
 One of his Elvish languages, Sindarin, is heavily influenced by the sounds of Welsh words.

-Here are some of the unusual vowels and consonants in Welsh:
+These are some of the more unusual vowels and consonants in Welsh:

 c – pronounced k, as in cat.
-For example Cymru (Wales) is Kum-ri
+For example Cymru (Wales) is Kum-ree

 ch – pronounced the same as in a Scottish loch.
 For example bach

 dd – pronounced th, as in bath.
-For example Carneddau is car-neth-eye
+For example Carneddau is kar-neth-eye

 g – pronounced as a hard g, as in gone.
 For example gwyn is goo-in